Multigraded Hilbert series of invariants, covariants, and symplectic quotients for some rank $1$ Lie groups: Invariants and covariants of

 \subsection{Laurent coefficients of multigraded Hilbert series}

 Using the approach of Section~\ref{subsec:S1Laurent}, we can also consider the Laurent coefficients of the multigraded Hilbert series.
 There are several approaches to Laurent expansions of mutivariate functions, see \cite{AparicioMonforteKauers} for a careful exposition, and the meaning of the coefficients is in this context less clear.
-Hence, we give some sample calculations of the first few iterated Laurent series coefficients of $\Hilb_{\bs{a}^c}^{\Sp^1,\on}(s,t)$ computed in Corollary~\ref{cor:S1SymplecticBivar}.
-For simplicity, we assume that $n \geq 3$ and the $\alpha_i$ are distinct and hence consider Equation~\eqref{eq:S1SymplecticBivarGeneric}; we furthermore assume that the weights are pairwise relatively prime, i.e., $\gcd(\alpha_j,\alpha_j) = 1$ for $i\neq j$, which in particular implies that $V$ is faithful.
-We let $\gamma_{i,j}^{\Sp^1, \on; s,t}(\bs{a}^c)$ denote $j$th coefficient of the expansion at $t = 1$ of the $i$th coefficient of the expansion at $s = 1$, where for $i = 0$ and $j = 0$ indicate the first nonzero coefficient of the corresponding expansion.
+Hence, we give some sample calculations of the first few iterated Laurent series coefficients of $\Hilb_{\bs{a}}^{\Sp^1,\on}(s,t)$ computed in Corollary~\ref{cor:S1SymplecticBivar}.
+For simplicity, we assume that $n \geq 3$ and the $a_i$ are distinct and hence consider Equation~\eqref{eq:S1SymplecticBivarGeneric}; we furthermore assume that the weights are pairwise relatively prime, i.e., $\gcd(\alpha_i,\alpha_j) = 1$ for $i\neq j$, which in particular implies that $V$ is faithful.
+We let $\gamma_{i,j}^{\Sp^1, \on; s,t}(\bs{a})$ denote the $j$th coefficient of the expansion at $t = 1$ of the $i$th coefficient of the expansion at $s = 1$, where $i = 0$ and $j = 0$ indicate the first nonzero coefficient of the corresponding expansion.
+Note that $\Hilb_{\bs{a}}^{\Sp^1,\on}(s,t) = \Hilb_{\bs{a}}^{\Sp^1,\on}(t,s)$ by Remark \ref{rem:S1BivarSEmpty} so that in this instance, $\gamma_{i,j}^{\Sp^1, \on; s,t}(\bs{a}) =\gamma_{i,j}^{\Sp^1, \on; t,s}(\bs{a})$ for all $i,j$.
+However, changing the expansion order yields alternate formulas for these coefficients.

 We first expand in $s = 1$ and then $t = 1$.
 Choose $i \leq k$, and hence consider a term in the first sum of Equation~\eqref{eq:S1SymplecticBivarGeneric}.
 Such a term has a pole of order at most $n - 1$, with this pole order obtained if and only if $\zeta^{a_j} = 1$ for each $j$.
 As $V$ is faithful, this implies that $\zeta = 1$.
 Note that if $\zeta\neq 1$, then there is no pole at $s = 1$ so that, as $n \geq 3$, the corresponding term will not contribute to the first two Laurent coefficients at $s = 1$.